Janet Nabla

 Janet Asana Nabla is a Ghanaian politician.
 She was the Presidential candidate for People's National Party in the 2024 Ghanaian general election.
+Nabla was disqualified due to errors in her filing papers.
+In a released statement, the party's general secretary said they would not appeal the decision but would instead focus on receiving the final certificate to operate as a fully fledged political party.

 Politics

 People's National Convention

 Nabla was at one time General Secretary for People's National Convention.